joseolasa/Module-4-challenge/README.md

 ## Files
 ### Notebook
-this is the analysis tool for the assignment.
+This is the analysis tool for the assignment.
 The comparisons are to the S&P 500

 ### Resources
-this folder contains the data used for the analysis.
+This folder contains the data used for the analysis.
 The data was pulled using google sheets' google finance tool.